truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

    b.
 Select the target from the **Target** dropdown list.

    c.
-Select the value or enter a value between 0 and 1023.
+Select or enter **0**.
+The first LUN on SCALE must be zero (**0**).
+If adding additional LUNs, enter or select a value between 1 and 1023 for those additional LUNs.
       Some initiators expect a value below 256.
 Leave this **LUN ID** blank to automatically assign the next available ID.

    d.
 Select an existing extent from the **Extent** dropdown.